robotman.com.au

 If you want to use a rubric, make a copy of this Google Sheet to help you score.
 It's a tricky project to assign a mark to, so I developed a rubric that you can use.
 You need to go to FILE and MAKE A COPY for each GROUP, though.
 Just place an "x" in each yellow row.
 And move the 'big black dot' for 'effort'.

 Here is a video from a previous class who made pinball machines.
 It was when I used he old NXT kits, but you can do something very similar with the EV range.
+Each group )of 4 students) had access to two EV3 kits.

-In reflection, next time I do this, I will probably use smaller boards with smaller group sizes, It was a great project, but it took about 16 periods of class time for most groups to make something decent
+In reflection, next time I do this, I will probably use smaller boards with smaller group sizes, It was a great project, but it took about 16 periods of class time for most groups to make something decent.

 Classroom Tips